CreativeCodingLab/CosmoVis/README.md

 - If the webpage does not load, try doing a hard refresh of the page `(cmd+shft+R on Mac or ctrl+shft+r on Windows)` as it may take a moment to first display.

 ## Usage
-- CosmoVis enables real time volume rendering.
+- CosmoVis enables real time volume rendering in the web browser.
 Try it out by clicking and dragging within the visualization.
+Use your mouse or trackpad scrolling to zoom in and out of the simulation.